 Oven Roasted Pork Loin

 - 1 pork loin

-- 4 Tbsp olive oil lard, ghee or coconut oil
+- 4 tablespoon olive oil lard, ghee or coconut oil

-- Heat 4 tbsp olive oil in the cast iron dutch oven on the stove top.
+Heat 4 tablespoon olive oil in the cast iron dutch oven on the stove top.

 Some Tips When Making This Easy Pork Loin Recipe;